rjshanahan/Quandl_FXRates_Parser/README.md

 Anyway my issue is how to consume these once retrieved via the Quandl API.
 As a lazy person i retrieve all rates in one go.
 What you're left with is a list of messy XML documents.

-Fair warning...
-I am a programming buffoon... but I've written a Python based parser to tidy things up, with some R based bookends to call and load resulting rates.
+I've written a Python based parser to tidy things up, with some R based bookends to call and load resulting rates.

 There are three parts:
 - "1.Quandl_FXRate_Retrieve_from_API.R": this R file creates a list of URLs to call the Quandl API in one batch.
 It spits out a doc containing the XML documents to your working directory